Writing Secure Code: A Developer's Guide to Thwarting Security Exploits

 Libraries, frameworks, and operating systems release security patches regularly.
 Outdated dependencies can be your undoing.
 I learned this lesson the hard way years ago when a critical vulnerability was discovered in a JSON parsing library we used.

-I now treat security advisories like urgent emails - they get immediate attention.
+I now treat security advisories like urgent emails.
+They get immediate attention.
 I've set up automated scanning for dependency vulnerabilities and maintain a patching schedule.
+When I patched the 18 CVEs in my homelab Python project, the actual patching took 4 hours (including testing).
 The few hours spent on regular updates pale in comparison to the days or weeks spent cleaning up from preventable breaches.
+In my experience, proactive security maintenance is about 15x more time-efficient than reactive incident response.

 What I Wish I'd Known Earlier